polkafoundry/polkadocs/docs/developer/README.md

 ```

 ::: tip DO I NEED AN ACCOUNT?
-You don't need to `createAccount` when calling `@view` and `@pure` methods.
+You don't need `createAccount` when calling `@view` and `@pure` methods.
 The account is required only to sign transactions.
 In our example, we'll need to call `setValue` which is a `@transaction`, so we need to create one.
 You can also use `tweb3.importAccount` to import an existing account.
 :::

 Add a helper function to 'boost productivity' :D